unahouExosite/docs/rpc/README.md

 ### Response Message

-A response message from the JSON RPC is a list of responses to the calls made in the request:
+If the call succeeds, a response message from the JSON RPC is a list of responses to the calls made in the request:

 ```javascript
 [{"id": 0,